01:30 PM to 02:45 PM TR

 Section Information for Spring 2018

 This course explores broad historical changes that gave rise to today’s modern world.
 Starting around the year 1250, we will explore networks and interactions that connected Africa, Southwest Asia, Eastern Asia, Europe, and the Americas.
-By critically engaging with both primary and secondary sources, we will discuss the effects of globalization and the development of mercantilism, industrialization, imperialism, colonialism, nationalism, Cold War dynamics, ideological clashes, and anti-colonialism.
-Throughout the semester students will analyze documents, identify major global trends and processes that occurred during the last eight centuries, and develop a historical literacy through digital, spoken, and written communications.
+We will discuss the effects of economic, social, political and cultural globalization by critically engaging with and analyzing primary and secondary sources.
+We also will explore how historians shape our understanding of the past.
+Throughout the semester students will actively participate in the work of historians by analyzing, comparing, debating, and questioning sources of information.
+Course participants will also identify major global trends and processes that occurred during the last eight centuries by developing a historical literacy through digital, spoken, and written exchanges of information.
+Completion of this course fulfills the Mason Core requirement for an Exploration Course in World History.

 Satisfies the general education requirement in Western civilization/world history.